ibm-cloud-docs/account/context-restrictions-what-is.md

 The three common endpoint types are as follows:
 * Public endpoints can accept requests from anywhere.
-* Private endpoints are available for most requests, that originate from within {{site.data.keyword.cloud}}.
+* Private endpoints are available for most requests that originate from within {{site.data.keyword.cloud}}.
-* Direct endpoints are used in Bring-Your-Own-IP scenarios, generally for requests, that originate from resources within VPCs.
+* Direct endpoints are used in Bring-Your-Own-IP scenarios, generally for requests that originate from resources within VPCs.

 Some endpoint types might not be supported by the selected service.
 {: note}

 To access virtual private endpoints, the CLI users must log in using the command `ibmcloud login -a private.cloud.ibm.com --vpc`​.
-For more information, see [Creating a private endpoint gateway (required for VPC use)](/docs/cli?topic=cli-service-connection#cli-private-vpc)
+For more information, see [Creating a private endpoint gateway (required for VPC use)](/docs/cli?topic=cli-service-connection#cli-private-vpc).
 {: note}

 ### Multifactor authentication